TomADavis/TomADavis/README.md

 ### 👨‍💻 About Me
 I'm an undergraduate mathematics student at Queen Mary University of London based in Grays, England.
 I'm passionate about Data science and Machine Learning.

-**🔭 I’m currently working on:** a website for my Portfolio.
+**🔭 I’m currently working on:** .

-**🌱 Outside of Uni I’m currently learning to use HTML, JavaScript and CSS more efficiently.**
+**🌱 Outside of Uni** I’m currently learning to use HTML, JavaScript and CSS more efficiently.

-**📚 Inside of Uni I'm currently learning skills in Analysis, Probability & Stats and Linear Algebra.**
+**📚 Inside of Uni** I'm currently learning skills in Analysis, Probability & Stats and Linear Algebra.

 **📫 How to reach me:** tomanthonydavis@gmail.com